'Why are you drinking?' demanded the little prince.

 Depress the nervous system (which here includes those that reduce pain though

-a slightly different effect).
+they do have a slightly different effect).

 Stimulate the nervous system